northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

 You should see the result ``True`` if CUDA is detected by PyTorch.

-As the latest version of PyTorch often depends on the newst CUDA avaialble, please refer to the PyTorch documentation page for the installation instructions: https://pytorch.org/.
+As the latest version of PyTorch often depends on the newest CUDA available, please refer to the PyTorch documentation page for the installation instructions: https://pytorch.org/.

 Alternatively, you can also use our existing Pytorch build (`pytorch_env_training` environment, PyTorch version 1.8.0, works with cuda/11.1).
 To use it, type ::